Polar Coding for Non-Stationary Channels: Discussions and Conclusion

 \section{Discussions and Conclusion}

-In this paper we considered the problem of polar coding for a non-stationary sequence of channels where the channels are independent but not identical.
-It is shown how to modify Ar{\i}kan's channel polarization transform in several important respects in order to polarize any arbitrary set of channels while lower bounding the speed of polarization.
-It is shown how the resulting fast polarization scheme in combination with another polarization stage can be used in order to construct polar coding schemes that achieve the average symmetric capacity of channels.
-Furthermore, it is shown that the block length $N$ of the constructed code is upper bounded by a polynomial of the inverse of the gap to the capacity of the code.
+In this paper we considered the problem of polar coding for non-stationary sequences of channels where the channels are independent but not identical.
+Several modifications to Ar{\i}kan's channel polarization transform are proposed.
+The end result is that an arbitrary sequence of non-stationary channels can be polarized while lower bounding the speed of polarization.
+Also, the resulting fast polarization scheme is combined with another polarization stage in order to construct polar coding schemes that achieve the average capacity of non-stationary channels.
+Furthermore, it is shown that the block length $N$ of the constructed code is upper bounded by a polynomial of the inverse of the gap to the average capacity.
+Several numerical and simulation results are provided at finite block lengths.

 There are several directions for future research.
-Improving the upper bound on the finite-length scaling of constructed polar codes is an interesting problem.
+Improving the upper bound on the finite-length scaling of the constructed polar codes is an interesting problem.
 For instance, if one can avoid the skipped channel combining operations using an alternative technique, that can immediately improve the upper bound.
-Speed of polarization for the family of binary erasure channels is characterized in \cite{hassani} and the question is does the speed of polarization remains the same if all the channels in the non-stationary set-up are binary erasure channels, perhaps, with different erasure probabilities?
-In other words, can one construct an example for a sequence of binary erasure channels such that their speed of polarization, no matter what permutations are applied during the polarization process, is smaller than the speed of polarization of the stationary binary erasure channels?
-The answer to this question can potentially shed some light on whether there is a fundamental difference between the stationary and non-stationary set-ups in terms of their finite-length behavior.
-Also, studying the error exponent of polar codes over non-stationary channels, as an extension of \cite{AT} to the non-stationary case, and unified scaling laws for non-stationary channels, as extension of the results of \cite{MUH} in the stationary case, are other interesting problems.
+Also, it remains open whether any of the modifications proposed in this paper, i.e., sorting the bit-channels and skipping operations, are actually necessary in order to construct explicit capacity-achieving polar codes with bounded scaling exponent.
+In other words, the question is the following: Does there exist a non-stationary sequence of channels for which fast polarization does not occur when applying Ar{\i}kan's polarization transform without any modification?
+Furthermore, studying the error exponent of polar codes over non-stationary channels, as an extension of \cite{AT} to the non-stationary case, and unified scaling laws for non-stationary channels, as an extension of the results of \cite{MUH} in the stationary case, are other interesting problems.